Tammy Ingram

 The shock of losing her reminds us how fierce, silent, and exhausting the fight against depression can be.

-No one knew the weight she carried like Jesus did — and no one ran beside her like Jesus did.
+No one knew the weight she carried like Jesus did —

 And that same Jesus is running beside you.